Search for:

 Author

-Philip Annett is a partner in the Baker McKenzie London office and has experience in a wide range of contentious, regulatory and compliance matters.
-He has an in-depth knowledge of working with various UK and international regulators, having previously been a senior lawyer in the Enforcement Division at the Financial Conduct Authority (FCA), where he led some of the regulator's highest-profile enforcement cases, and having been seconded to the Bribery and Corruption Division at the Serious Fraud Office.
-Philip has received acknowledgement from numerous legal industry guides.
-The UK Legal 500 note him as "an expert in enforcement matters".
-Also that "he is technically gifted and his deep experience and pragmatic approach means he is able to deliver for clients in an effective manner".
+Philip Annett is a partner based in Baker McKenzie’s London office focussing on complex investigations, litigation and compliance matters.
+He has an in-depth knowledge of working with UK and international regulators and enforcement agencies, having previously been a senior lawyer in the Enforcement Division at the Financial Conduct Authority (FCA) where he led some of the regulator's highest-profile enforcement cases.
+He also previously worked in the Bribery and Corruption Division at the Serious Fraud Office.

 Author